GoVanguard/legion/README.md

    ```

 Windows under WSL using Xming and Docker Desktop:
- - Assumes Xming is installed in Windows
+ - Assumes Xming is installed in Windows.
  - Assumes Docker Desktop is installed in Windows, Docker Desktop is running in Linux containers mode and
- Docker Desktop is connected to WSL
+ Docker Desktop is connected to WSL.
  - See detailed instructions [here](#docker-setup-wsl)
  - Replace X.X.X.X with the IP with which Xming has registered itself.
    - Right click Xming in system tray -> View log and see IP next to "XdmcpRegisterConnection: newAddress"